Tomb of Wirkak: Tomb occupants

 According to the epitaph, Wirkak had lived in the Western Regions but had moved to Chang'an.
 His grandfather, Rštßntk (阿史盤陁, Ashipantuo), had been a sabao in his native land.
-His father, named Wn'wk (阿奴伽, Anujia), but no office is listed for him.
+His father was named Wn'wk (阿奴伽, Anujia), but no office is listed for him.
 Wirkak was appointed as chief of the judicial department of the sabao bureau in the Datong reign (535–546) during the Liang dynasty, then in the 5th year of the same reign (539), he was made sabao of Liangzhou.
 He died in 579 at the age of 86; his wife Wiyusi died a month later.
 The tomb was built by their three sons, and the interment took place one year later in 580.

 Tomb

 The total length of the tomb was 47.26 metres, with long slope path and yard faces south with an azimuth of 186º.
 It consists of ramp, yard, tunnel, a corridor and a chamber.
 The number of the yards and the tunnels are both five.
 The corridor measures 2.8 m long, 1.5 m wide and 1.9 m high with an arch ceiling.
 The chamber has a rectangular plan, it is 3.7 m long from the east to the west and 3.5 m from the north to the south.

 There are two sealed gates of bricks and stones between the ramp and the chamber.
 The lintel and side posts of the stone gate are carved with interlocking grape and acanthus patterns, celestial musicians and lokapalas.
 Mural paintings can be seen in the ramping passageway and the chamber, however, the subjects are undistinguishable owing to the poor condition.
 A sarcophagus was found in the mid-north of the chamber.

 The tomb had been robbed, from what remained, archaeologists identified a gold earring, a gold ring and a gold coin which is an imitation of Byzantine coins.